 In the Primary GROUP field, specify the Oracle Inventory group, for example oinstall.

 In the Group SET field, specify the OSDBA group and if required, the OSOPER group.
 For example dba.

 - c.
-Press F10 to exit. - 6.
-Enter the following command to set the password of the oracle user:
+Press F10 to exit.

+- 7. Set the password for the oracle user:

+- # passwd oracle